broadwayinc/wysiwyg4all/README.md

 **Wysiwyg4all** is a free minimal WYSIWYG editor for your website.
 It is highly expandable and customizable.

+You can easily build your own full fledged WYSIWYG application with this library.

 <br />

 ## Getting started